06 Safeguarding children, young people and vulnerable adults policy

 the designated officer is informed later.
 If the designated officer is unavailable advice is sought from their line manager or equivalent.

-- Issues which may require notifying to Ofsted are notified to the designated officer to make a decision
+- Issues which may require notifying to Ofsted are notified to the designated officer to decide regarding

-regarding notification.
-The designated person must remain up to date with Ofsted reporting and notification requirements.
+notification.
+The designated safeguarding lead and designated officer must remain up to date with Ofsted reporting and notification

 - If there is an incident, which may require reporting to RIDDOR the designated officer immediately seeks